Original Medicare (Parts A & B): Ambulatory Surgical Centers

 When having surgery in a hospital facility, however, check with the provider about the expected inpatient or outpatient status following the surgery.
 Unless the provider writes an order for inpatient admission to the hospital, the status will be outpatient, and payment of cost-sharing amounts for outpatient surgery is required.
 Even with an overnight hospital stay, it may still be considered outpatient.

 Medicare covers the facility service fees related to approved surgical procedures provided in an ambulatory surgical center (an outpatient facility where surgical procedures are performed, and the patient is expected to be released within 24 hours).
-Except for certain preventive services, your loved one pays 20% of the Medicare-ap[proved amount to both the ambulatory surgical center and the provider who treats them.
+Except for certain preventive services, the member pays 20% of the Medicare-ap[proved amount to both the ambulatory surgical center and the provider who treats them.
 The Part B deductible applies.
-Your loved one pays all of the facility service fees for procedures Medicare doesn't cover in ambulatory surgical centers.
+The member pays all of the facility service fees for procedures Medicare doesn't cover in ambulatory surgical centers.

 To get cost estimates for ambulatory surgical center outpatient procedures, click here.